victorialolo/FIFA-2021-DataCleaning-/README.md

 ## The OVA, POT and the BOV Columns

 A % column of each column was calculated by dividing by 100 to get the percentage of each column.The data type was changed and column renamed to Overall rating, Potential rating and Best overall ration.
-This was carried out as instructed in our data dictionary,
+This was carried out as instructed in our data dictionary.

 Overall Ratings Before   |  Overall Ratings After :-----------------------:|:-------------------------: